-The goal of the Northeast ADA Center is to educate and empower the diverse range of ADA stakeholders throughout New York, New Jersey, Puerto Rico and the U.S. Virgin Islands to increase their knowledge of the ADA, to support our stakeholders to include people with disabilities in local communities, and to implement the ADA in their own lives, workplaces, businesses and communities.
+The goal of the Northeast ADA Center is to educate and empower the diverse range of ADA stakeholders throughout New York, New Jersey, Puerto Rico, and the US Virgin Islands to increase their knowledge of the Americans with Disabilities Act (ADA) and to support them to include people with disabilities in local communities and to implement the ADA in their own lives, workplaces, businesses, and communities.

-The Northeast ADA Center provides a variety of trainings, technical assistance, and distributes materials focused on disability-related topics.
+The Northeast ADA Center provides a variety of trainings and technical assistance, and it distributes materials focused on disability-related topics.
 It is not an enforcement agency and does not provide advocacy services.

 Wendy Strobel Gower

 The Northeast ADA Center is part of the ADA National Network.
-Its affiliates include Resources for Independent Living (New Jersey), Movimiento para el Alcance de Vida Independiente (Puerto Rico), and the Disability Rights Center of the Virgin Islands.
+The Northeast ADA Center’s affiliates include Resources for Independent Living (New Jersey), Movimiento para el Alcance de Vida Independiente (Puerto Rico), and the Disability Rights Center of the Virgin Islands.